 In this era of Facebook, Twitter and email, crucial face-to-face communication skills have been lost or put aside indefinitely.
 There has been a sharp decline in face-to-face communication in favour of instant contact overload.
 Because of this, people are losing vital opportunities to connect and network.

-Face-to-face communication can give some of the most enriching experiences, however.
-Human interaction allows you to relay the most information, keeps you alert and allows you to truly connect with another person, an asset that is completely lost in instant communication.
+Technology is great, and I wouldn’t be without it.
+But face-to-face communication can give us some of the most enriching experiences.
+Human interaction keeps you alert and allows you to truly connect with another person, an asset that is completely lost in instant communication.
 Face-to-face communication is also the most effective form of networking that can contribute to your success.
-Here are tips to help you with your face-to-face interactions today:
+Here are 8 tips to help you with your face-to-face interactions today:

 Initiate face-to-face communication.